sthagen/away/from-docx-post-processed.md

 endpoint.
 If the Server determines that the protocol is MQTT-SN 2.0 then it validates the connection attempt as follows.

-1. [The Server MUST validate that the CONNECT packet matches the format described in [[3.1 CONNECT]{.underline}](#connect---connection-request) and MUST NOT create a Virtual Connection for this CONNECT if it does not match]{.mark} \[MQTT-SN-3.1.19-1\].
+1.  <mark>The Server MUST validate that the CONNECT packet matches the format described in [[3.1 CONNECT]{.underline}](#connect---connection-request) and MUST NOT create a Virtual Connection for this CONNECT if it does not match<mark> \[MQTT-SN-3.1.19-1\].
 The Server MAY send a CONNACK with a Reason Code of 0x80 or greater as described in [[4.12 Handling errors]{.underline}](#handling-errors).